 In reflecting on the research available at the time, Gimmestad (1984) provided an insightful discussion about the use of instruction in career planning.
 He pointed out the benefits of a systematic approach to delivery of career services provided by career course interventions.
 The course provides for efficient use of staff and delivery of services.
 Even more important, when academic credit is involved, the sponsoring institution almost always stands to benefit due to commonly used funding formulae that are based on the generation of student credit hours.
 Indeed, credit career courses are somewhat unique among other career interventions, e.g., individual counseling, in that students actually pay for the intervention prior to service delivery.

-Sounding a recurring theme in this literature, Lent, Larkin, and Hasegawa (1986) noted that the efficient delivery of career services to large numbers of students is a major advantage of career planning courses.
+Sounding a recurring theme in this literature, Lent, Larkin, and

+Hasegawa (1986) noted that the efficient delivery of career services to large numbers of students is a major advantage of career planning courses.

 The growing interest over the past few years in career development courses has become international in scope.
-For example, The Open University has introduced a university wide optional for-credit module on personal career development (Watts & Hawthorn, 1992).
-Additionally, Peng (2001) reported on the positive effects of a career education courses on career related decision-making among business college students in Taiwan.
+The Open University in the United Kingdom has introduced a university wide optional for-credit module on personal career development (Watts & Hawthorn, 1992).
+Additionally, Peng (2001) and Peng and Herr (1999) reported on the positive effects of a career education courses on career related decision-making among different groups of college students in Taiwan.
+Chien, Fisher and Biller (2006) also reported on research with a career course in Taiwan.
+Browley (1986) and Hung (2002) reported on the effectiveness of career courses in Canada, and Crozier (1998) described a credit career course in Australia.

-In concluding this overview of career courses, we checked Amazon.com, an online bookstore, and found more than 50 books that could be used as texts for college level career courses.
-It is apparent that there is a strong interest in writing and publishing career course textbooks, which probably is a response to a strong market demand for such materials.
+In concluding this overview of career courses, we checked Amazon.com/ and found scores of books including a wide variety of topics being used as texts for college level career courses.
+It is apparent that there is a strong interest in writing and publishing career course textbooks, which probably is indicative of a strong market demand for such materials.
+However, in spite of this publishing activity, our review indicates the need for an updated national survey on the prevalence of career courses in postsecondary institutions.